Center for Surgical & Transplant Applied Research Team

 Carolyn Sidoti, BS

 Carolyn Sidoti leads a team of research coordinators and analysts conducting research in the field of transplantation.
 Carolyn operationalizes C-STAR’s studies so they move forward and remain compliant with institutional, state, and federal policies.
 Carolyn graduated from Bucknell University in 2019 with a BS in mathematics and a BA in music.
 Thereafter, she began working as a research coordinator at Johns Hopkins University.
-Last March, when her faculty mentors transitioned to NYU Langone, she joined the team to help establish and build C-STAR.
+In March of 2022, she joined NYU with her faculty mentors to help establish and build C-STAR.
 In her spare time, she is a violinist who loves to perform.

 Darren Stewart, MS